Zupit-Director/clawPDF/clawPDF/README.md

-# clawPDF // PDFCreator 2.3 fork
+# zupitPDF // PDFCreator 2.3 fork

 Yet another PDF Printer?
 Yes!
 This PDF Printer has the intention to be completely open source.